 - Graduates from a professional program in Planning, Landscape Architecture, Architecture or Engineering (minimum B+ average).

 All applicants are required to demonstrate their specific interest in the program and their work and educational experience relating to rural planning and development.

-For more information regarding application to the University of Guelph please refer to the Office of Graduate and Postdoctoral Studies Website.
+For more information regarding application to the University of Guelph, please refer to the Office of Graduate & Postdoctoral Studies website at Applying to Guelph.

-Please provide a current resume that gives a profile of your background and experience.
+- Current resume or curriculum vitae: Please provide a current resume that gives a profile of your educational achievements, professional experiences, and voluntary experiences.

 Please be aware that any material collected towards a graduate application, (for example transcripts, reference letters, etc.) must be dated within the past year.
 Any material dated prior to a year from the application date will not be accepted.